snmpwalk [APPLICATION_OPTIONS] [COMMON_OPTIONS] AGENT [OID]

 An object identifier (OID) may be given on the command line.
 This OID specifies which portion of the object identifier space will be searched using GETNEXT requests.
 All variables in the subtree below the given OID are queried and their values presented to the user.
 Each variable name is given in the format specified in snmp_variables.

-If no OID argument is present, snmpwalk will search MIB-2.
+If no OID argument is present, snmpwalk will search the subtree rooted at SNMPv2-SMI::mib-2 (including any MIB object values from other MIB modules, that are defined as lying within this subtree).
 If the network entity has an error processing the request packet, an error packet will be returned and a message will be shown, helping to pinpoint why the request was malformed.

 If the tree search causes attempts to search beyond the end of the MIB, the message End of MIB will be displayed.